emhamza/opp-school-library/README.md

 ### Tech Stack <a name="tech-stack"></a>

-The project is built with the following technologies:
+The project is built with the following technologies

 - Ruby